buddhist-uni/buddhist-uni.github.io/_content/av/transnationalizing-buddhism_marston-john.md

 minutes: 47
 ---

-This podcast discusses how Cambodian monks began studying in Sri Lanka and India with support from the Cambodian diaspora.
-It also covers how Cambodian pilgrims helped fund temples in these countries, shaping religious and national identities.
+This podcast discusses how Sri Lanka and India have been helping restart the Cambodian monastic education system and the challenges that have arisen in setting up these "study abroad" programs.